|Round Island Passage, MI|

 Round Island Passage Lighthouse was placed on the National Register of Historic Places on August 7, 2013.

 Located just off the southern tip of Mackinac Island.
-The lighthouse is owned by the Coast Guard.
+The lighthouse is privately owned.
 Tower closed.

 Pictures on this page copyright Kraig Anderson, used by permission.